 In terms of coat, Chihuahuas can have either a single coat or a double coat.
 And it doesn’t matter if you have a long haired or short haired Chihuahua.

-According to the standards by the American Kennel Club, Chihuahuas can have or do not have an undercoat.
+According to the breed standard by the American Kennel Club, Chihuahuas can have or do not have an undercoat.

 You might be asking which dog sheds more, the long-haired or the short haired pet.
 Well, while conventional wisdom and logic dictate that the long-haired Chihuahua sheds more, that is not the case.
 Not at all times at least.
 Shedding depends mostly on whether your dog has or does not have an undercoat.